cabinetofcuriosity/cabinetofcuriosity_site/_posts/2018-03-21-retrieving-summary-neotoma.md

 ![](../assets/img/2018-03-20-retrieving-summary-neotoma_files/figure-html/unnamed-chunk-10-1.png)<!-- -->

-Looks like the Fauna is mostly made up of mammals anyway, so I am just going to remove anything else to narrow my questions a bit.
+Looks like the Fauna dataset is mostly made up of mammals anyway, so I am just going to remove anything else to narrow my questions a bit.

 ```r
 mammals <- output_df %>%